Fair Allocation of Two Types of Chores: EFX

 We use \Cref{N_B same size} to show that the update rules can be applied until all items are allocated.
-Note that the partial allocation is EFX and the first three conditions of \Cref{N_B same size} clearly hold.
-For the fourth condition, consider a partial allocation $Y$ as described in the lemma, and some nonempty subset $S \subseteq N_A$.
-If $S \subseteq N_A'$ or $S \subseteq N_A \setminus N_A'$, then the fourth condition holds as the agent $i = \argmin_{j \in S}|Y_j|$ does not envy any other agents in $S$.
-Otherwise, let $i = \argmin_{j \in S \cap N_A'}|Y_j|$ and $i' = \argmin_{j \in S \cap (N_A \setminus N_A')}|Y_j|$.
+First, note that the partial allocation is EFX and the first three conditions of \Cref{N_B same size} clearly hold.
+For the fourth condition, consider a partial allocation $Y$ as described in \Cref{N_B same size}, and some nonempty subset $S \subseteq N_A$.
+If $S \subseteq N_A'$ or $S \subseteq N_A \setminus N_A'$, then the fourth condition holds as any agent $i \in \argmin_{j \in S}|Y_j|$ does not envy any other agents in $S$.
+Otherwise, let $i$ be an agent in $\argmin_{j \in S \cap N_A'}|Y_j|$ and $i'$ be an agent in $\argmin_{j \in S \cap (N_A \setminus N_A')}|Y_j|$.
 By \Cref{no mutual envy} these agents cannot both envy each other, and so assume without loss of generality that $i$ does not envy $i'$.
 Then, $i$ does not envy any agents in $S$.
 Hence this allocation satisfies all the conditions of \Cref{N_B same size}.